 Chevening LSE Fellowship

-Hosted by the London School of Economics and Political Sciences (LSE)
+Hosted by the London School of Economics and Political Science (LSE)

 The British Embassy and British Consulates-General in China work closely with a number of key Chinese institutions and top UK universities to support the professional development of mid-career fellows in key thematic sectors throughout distinct research fellowship programmes.